 Follow beautiful green tea fields and villages to Tuyen Quang town, then ride on the National High Way 2 for half an hour.
 However, it is boring there, so we turn left on wilder mountain tracks through a forest before arriving at Ba Be National Park and lake.
 Overnighting with a family of Tay ethnic family from which we have a beautiful view of rocky mountain and rice fields surrounding the biggest natural lake of Vietnam.

 Day 10: Ba Be – Bac Me – Ha Giang. ~130 km, ~5 hrs.

 In the early morning, we put our bikes on boats to take 2 hours exploring Ba Be lake and National Park before landing on a maize field.
-Unloading our bikes and have good breakfast with the owner of the Nang river restaurant; Mr. Pirrate, who then will give you a lot of helpful advice for an adventure day.
+Unloading our bikes and have a good breakfast with the owner of the Nang river restaurant; Mr. Pirrate, who then will give you a lot of helpful advice for an adventure day.

 The day begins with 3 km riding along an old hillside trail along Nang River, which is spacious, and more than enough for motorcycle touring.
 Catch your breath while you can, it’s worth it!
-Then, it’s time to master up all your skills, techniques and experiences for the 80 km of a forest road which without the help of our experienced guides you will likely to get lost into one of the 16 branching roads.
+Then, it’s time to master all your skills, techniques, and experiences for the 80 km of a forest road which without the help of our experienced guides you will likely get lost into one of the 16 branching roads.
 Along the way, we climb over many tall passes and deep river valleys.
 This road trip will take you only 3-4 hours during the dry season, but at least 7-8 hours during the rainy season.
 However, the impression from ‘conquering nature’ makes the hardship all worthwhile.
 Upon arrival, we will cross 3 rivers between 20-30m wide but only 70 cm deep, all managed with the instruction of our experienced guides.